Image: Shutterstock

 3. Alexander

-A Scottish surname that is equally popular in Britain, Dutch, and Germany.
-Alexander means the ‘protector/defender of mankind.’
-The name/surname is derived from a famous Greek word ‘Alexandros,’ which means to ‘protect man’ or ‘defend man.’
+The Scottish surname Alexander means the ‘protector/defender of mankind.’
+The name/surname is derived from the famous Greek word ‘Alexandros,’ which means to ‘protect man’ or ‘defend man.’
+As per Greek mythology, Alexander was ruler of Macedonia and conqueror of most of the known world in the fourth century BCE (2).

 4. Allan/Allen